-Managed assets: The files and folders managed by a DAM server.
+MANAGED ASSETS: The files and folders managed by an AEM Assets server.

-INTEGRATED APPLICATIONS: Adobe Creative Suite applications (Illustrator, InDesign/InCopy, Photoshop, and Adobe Bridge) that are fully integrated with Adobe Drive 4.2 and offer operations on managed assets through the application UI.
+INTEGRATED APPLICATIONS: Creative Cloud and Creative Suite 6 desktop applications (Illustrator, InDesign/InCopy, Photoshop, and Adobe Bridge) that are integrated with Adobe Drive 5 and offer operations on managed assets through the application UI.

-Connecting to servers using Adobe Drive 4.2
+Connecting to servers using Adobe Drive 5

-When you connect to a DAM server using Adobe Drive 4.2, you can view the remote files on that server through your platform file browser (Windows Explorer or Mac OS Finder), and through Adobe Creative Suite applications and Adobe Bridge.
+When you connect to an AEM Assets server using Adobe Drive 5, you can view the remote files on that server through your platform file browser (Windows Explorer or Mac OS Finder), and through integrated desktop applications.
 You also have access to the remote files in Open, Save As, and other file management dialogs.